MATS: An Interpretable Trajectory Forecasting Representation for Planning and Control: Introduction

-\textbf{Contributions.} To bridge this gap, we propose \textit{Mixtures of Affine Time-varying Systems (\algname{})} as an output representation for trajectory forecasting that is significantly more amenable to downstream planning and control use.
+\textbf{Contributions.} To bridge this gap, we propose \textit{Mixtures of Affine Time-varying Systems (\algname{})}\footnote{All of our code, models, and data can be found online at \url{https://github.com/StanfordASL/MATS}.} as an output representation for trajectory forecasting that is significantly more amenable to downstream planning and control use.
 Our contributions are two-fold.
 First, we show that \algname{}, a linear-affine dynamical structure, is a viable trajectory forecasting representation even for highly non-linear real-world systems.
 Second, we show that such a prediction representation yields significant reductions in downstream planning and control complexity, even when accounting for multimodal predictions (i.e., the potential for many possible futures), at the cost of a minor regression in raw prediction performance due to the added structure.